ShihabUddinAhmed/Proanima-Messenger/README.md

 # Proanima-Messenger
-A Desktop Social Media Software
+A Desktop Social Media Software like whatsapp